zodioo-team/documentation/content/applications/general/email_communication/email_servers.rst

 Set up different dedicated servers for transactional and mass mails
 ===================================================================

-You can use a separate Mail Transfer Agent (MTA) servers for transactional e-mails and mass mailings.
+In Odoo a separate Mail Transfer Agent (MTA) server can be used for transactional e-mails and mass mailings.
-Example: use Postmark for transactional e-mails, and Amazon SES or Sendgrid for mass mailings.
+Example: Use Postmark or SendinBlue for transactional e-mails, and Amazon SES, Mailgun or Sendgrid for mass mailings.

 .. note::
    A default outgoing email server is already configured.
 You should not create an alternative one